Topological Designs: Introduction

 \end{theorem} Both the upper and lower bounds are, to the best of our knowledge, the best known.
 Juvan, et al. don't optimize the bound in \cite[Theorem 3.3]{JMM96} for $k=1$, but examining their arguments, we get an upper bound on the order of $g!$.

 The upper bound of \theoref{generalbounds} is based on the $\Z/2\Z$-homology of curves (\propref{mod2classupper}).
-Thus same upper bound statement and proof applies if we replace ``$1$-system'' with $k$-system in which all pairs of curves are either disjoint or intersect an odd number of times.
+Thus, the same upper bound statement and proof applies if we replace ``$1$-system'' with $k$-system in which all pairs of curves are either disjoint or intersect an odd number of times.
 Thus the upper bound in \theoref{generalbounds} has some built-in slack, and it is plausible that, for large enough $k$, this upper bound is nearly tight.
+For large enough $k$ and $g$, \cite[Proposition 5.1]{JMM96} gives a lower bound for $N(k,g)$ on the order of $2^{c\sqrt{g}}$.
 Reducing the gap will require a proof method that can see the difference between ``one intersection'' and ``an odd number of intersections''.

 \paragraph{Surfaces with boundary components} For a surface with boundary components, a $k$-system is defined similarly to the closed case, except we add the condition that none of the curves is allowed to to be homotopic to a boundary curve.
 Define $N(k,g,n)$ to be the maximum size of a $k$-system in a surface of genus $g$ with $n$ boundary components.